JoeProAI/Followlytics/TERMS_OF_SERVICE.md

 - Use the Service for lawful business purposes only
 - Not use data for harassment, stalking, spam, or illegal activities
 - Comply with applicable data protection laws (GDPR, CCPA, etc.)
-- Not attempt to reverse engineer, scrape, or copy the Service
+- Not attempt to reverse engineer, interfere with, or copy the Service
 - Not resell or redistribute data without proper authorization

 ---